mhn7/mhn7/README.md

 - 👋 Hi, I’m @mhn7
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Javascript and Python
+- 🌱 I’m currently learning Machine Learning algorithms
-- 💞️ I’m looking to collaborate on Web Programming
+- 💞️ I’m looking to collaborate on creative Data Science projects
+- I finished my undergrad from Budapest UNiversity of Technology on Mathematics
-- 📫 How to reach me email: mahin@math.bme.hu
+- 📫 How to reach me email: ashrafulkader123@gmail.com

 <!---
 mhn7/mhn7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.